seven927/Fetch-Rewards-Exercise/README.md

 This is a REST API implemented with ASP.NET Core for Fetch Rewards exercise

 ## Install
 Install [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/).
 This will install .Net Core SDK as well.
+When you are asked to select workload, select ASP.NET and web development.
+Refer to this [guide](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) for more details

 ## Test